 With these 5 tips, you’ll increase your cash flow throughout the month by boosting your income and saving money on things you already buy.
 With this extra cash on hand, you can now start paying yourself first.
 To help you begin, check out Chime’s Automatic Savings program, which offers two main features.

-- If you set up direct deposit to your Chime Spending Account, you can automatically transfer 10% of your paycheck to your Chime Savings account.
+- If you set up direct deposit to your Chime Spending Account, you can automatically transfer a percentage of your paycheck to your Chime Savings account.